On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

-Let $G$ denote a finite group and $\mathcal M_{g,[m]}(G)$ the special loci associated to $G$, i.e. the substack of $\mathcal M_{g,[m]}$ composed of curve admitting a subgroup of automorphism isomorphic to $G$.
-For curves in $\mathcal M_{g,[m]}(G)$, we study a specific type of degeneracy to the boundary of $\mathcal M_{g,[m]}$ when $G$ is cyclic.
-Recall that a smooth $G$-curve is said to be \emph{without étale factorisation} if the associated $G$-cover does not factorise through a non-trivial étale cover.
-We show how any generic $G$-curve admits a degeneracy to a singular curve which admits a $G$-action and whose normalisation is \emph{without étale factorisation}.
+Let $G$ be a finite group and $\mathcal M_{g,[m]}(G)$ the special loci associated to $G$, i.e. the Deligne-Mumford substack of $\mathcal M_{g,[m]}$ classifying families of smooth and proper marked curves of genus $g$ whose automorphisms group admits a subgroup isomorphic to $G$, see \cite{ColMau} \S2.
+In case $G$ is cyclic, a certain type of degeneracy of curves in $\mathcal M_{g,[m]}(G)$ to stable curves is sought in the boundary of $\mathcal M_{g,[m]}$: one of the main result is that any smooth $G$-curve admits a degeneracy to an irreducible singular curve with $G$-action whose normalisation is \emph{without étale factorisation} (i.e. the associated $G$-cover does not factorise through a non-trivial étale cover.)